Author: Adam Simmons

 Monitors have become both bigger and higher resolution, with plenty of relatively expensive but desirable options out there to tempt consumers.
 There are many different paths that a user can go down when it comes to a monitor – we can say with authority that no monitor is perfect.
 A dilemma which many users now face, if they’re after the best definition and colour quality from their experience and plenty of desktop space, is whether to go down the 34” 3440 x 1440 route or the UHD (‘4K’ or higher, 3840 x 2160+) route.
 With the UHD ‘4K’ or higher resolution options, you gain the advantage of a greater number of pixels.
 You therefore gain more ‘real estate’ on the desktop and, depending on screen size, greater pixel density and potentially better clarity and detail.
 The downside is that it takes more GPU power to run these higher resolutions.
 And depending on screen size it is more likely that a user will have to adopt scaling for a comfortable viewing experience.
 That’s something that is a bit hit and miss at present but will undoubtedly improve in the future.

-For games we found support for the 21:9 was very widespread, and where there were occasional gaps there were usually people busy out there finding solutions (i.e. Flawless Widescreen).
-On the array of games we tested the experience was exceptionally captivating on the u3477Pqu.
-The Field Of View gained over 16:9 and ‘taller’ aspect ratios was great not only from an immersion point of view but also from a competitive point of view.
+For games we found support for 21:9 was very widespread, and where there were occasional gaps there were usually people busy out there finding solutions (i.e. Flawless Widescreen).
+On the array of games we tested the experience was exceptionally captivating in UltraWide.
+The Field Of View (FOV) gained over 16:9 and ‘taller’ aspect ratios was great not only from an immersion point of view but also from a competitive point of view.
 Now we’re not suggesting hardcore gamers who love fast-paced gaming should shun their high refresh rate 16:9 monitors for one of these, but there is definitely something to be said for the edge that the extra Field Of View provides.
+And since this article was first published, plenty of high refresh rate UltraWide options have been released – so you can have your cake and eat it.

-These 21:9 models were first introduced to deliver a cinematic feel in movies, mimicking the sort of aspect ratios seen in ‘UltraWide’ cinemas.
+These 21:9 models were first introduced to deliver a cinematic feel in movies, mimicking the sort of aspect ratios seen in UltraWide cinemas.
 It seems somewhat ironic, then, that movies are where support is seemingly the most mixed.
-We were very happy to be able to enjoy proper screen-filling content on Amazon Instant Videos, TotalMedia Theatre 6 and on Netflix using a specially designed Chrome browser extension.
-Unfortunately ArcSoft has dropped support for the only legal Blu-ray software that seems to support such content correctly.
-Regardless of this, we enjoyed the movie watching experience overall – especially that screenfilling ‘UltraWide’ content.
+We were very happy to be able to enjoy some proper screen-filling content for physical media using TotalMedia Theatre 6.
+Unfortunately ArcSoft has dropped support for this software, which at our time of testing was the only legal Blu-ray software that seemed to support such content correctly.
+We were also able to enjoy fullscreen UltraWide content on Amazon Prime Video.
+And also on Netflix when using an appropriate browser (Microsoft Edge), the app or a browser extension on Chrome or Firefox.
+Physical media has now fallen out of favour, so at least it’s good to see the aspect ratio better supported for streaming media.
+And with this said we enjoyed the movie watching experience overall – especially that screen-filling UltraWide content.